nanodeliverylab/nanodeliverylab.github.io/_pages/research.md

 <p align= "justify">

-Our lab is particularly focused on the study of the **Protein Corona**.
+Our lab is particularly focused on the study of the <strong>Protein Corona</strong>.
 The Protein Corona is a biomolecular layer that adsorb on nanoparticles upon contact with biological fluids (e.g. blood, serum and plasma) and strongly modifies their chemical-physical properties.
-As the Protein Corona represents a molecular interface that mediates the interactions among nanoparticles and living systems, it affects manifold biological processes at different scales and thus has a key-role for the effective clinical translation of nanomedicines. <br>
+As the Protein Corona represents a molecular interface that mediates the interactions among nanoparticles and living systems, it affects manifold biological processes at different scales and thus has a key-role for the effective clinical translation of nanomedicines.
-We basically study the involvment and impact of the Protein Corona in each of the following research areas:<br>
+Basically, we study the involvment and impact of the Protein Corona on each of the following research areas:<br>

 <div class="grid">
   <div class="wrapper">